-BUBBLERS: Be sure the basins are level and extend beyond the of the canopy.
+BUBBLERS: Be sure the basins are level and extend beyond the width of the canopy.

-FLOOD IRRIGATION: This is an excellent technique developing deep-rooted trees.
+FLOOD IRRIGATION: This is an excellent technique for developing deep-rooted trees.

 HOSES: A perforated soaker house spread throughout the root zone is an effective device for watering trees and can be set under the mulch.